This is an exclusive trip with a maximum of 7 guests

 Spirit of Sydney offers a reasonable level of comfort with heated insulated interior, Antarctic specified water maker and hot fresh water showers, however the emphasis is on safety, adventure and hands-on experience.
 The pleasant raised saloon with windows at eye level has a diesel drip heater in-set and offers a cosy social environment.

 Spirit has been meticulously maintained and refitted, so that she has evolved on a yearly basis.
 The ever on-going maintenance schedule covers many items from new sails, forestays and headsail furlers to zodiacs imported from France.
-In 2009, Spirit spent six months at Buenos Aires being meticulously checked over by a naval architect and having structural items such as chainplates and keel floors checked, rebuilt or upgraded.
+In 2009, Spirit spent six months in Buenos Aires being meticulously checked over by a naval architect and having structural items such as chainplates and keel floors checked, rebuilt or upgraded.

 Since 1994, Spirit has sailed to Antarctica every year and has made a total of 27 voyages and 3 sub-Antarctic trips.
 Some of the past expeditions have included Steve Irwin’s film crew for Animal Planet, Oregon State University for humpback whale tagging and Globe Trekker’s film crew for Pilot Guides.